TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 # Nuking Discord Server Bot/Nuke Bot
 C-REAL is currently the **FASTEST** and **FREE** open source nuke bot out here.
 All commands will be focused on nuking-related.

 We have combined threaded requests and discord.py API to make the commands run as fast as possible.
-If you are seeing rate limiting logged in your console while using this script, then that is simply because __it runs too fast__.
+If you are seeing rate limiting logged in your console while using this script, then that is simply because <ins>it runs too fast</ins>.

 Update 12/22/2020: C-REAL V2 is here.
 More descriptions will be added soon.